 Use the A button to select items and confirm choices, and use the B button to cancel selections and go back

-If you've ever played a game using a controller, you'll notice that one or two of the face buttons are the most accessible and are in easy reach of your thumb while you're holding the controller.
+If you've ever played a game using a controller, you may notice that one or two of the face buttons are the most accessible and are in easy reach of your thumb while you're holding the controller.
 These buttons are often referred to as the A button and B button (although they may not be labeled as such on the controller itself), and correspond to the SCREEN_A_GAME_BUTTON and SCREEN_B_GAME_BUTTON enumeration values, respectively.

 Depending on the controller, the exact positions of the A button and B button might differ.
-However, these buttons are always mapped to enumeration values based on their relative positions on the controller.
+However, these buttons are always mapped to enumerated values based on their relative positions on the controller.
 For example, consider a generic layout of four face buttons on the right side of a controller.
 On most controllers, the buttons are arranged in a diamond formation.
 The button at the bottom of the diamond always corresponds to the SCREEN_A_GAME_BUTTON value, and the button on the right always corresponds to the SCREEN_B_GAME_BUTTON value.

 Typically, the A button is used for positive actions, such as selecting items and confirming choices.
-The B button is used for negative actions, such as canceling selection and going back to the previous screen.
+The B button is used for negative actions, such as canceling selections and going back to the previous screen.
 Users who play games using other controllers have come to expect this behavior, so you can make it easier for them to start playing your game by using these mappings in your game.